Evaristus230/learning/README.md

-#READ ME
+# READ ME
-chidubem as a president
+chidubem as a president!